+There was no evidence that the discharges and water abstraction from the Company's site had any adverse effects on the macroinvertebrate community health in the Pātea River and the Kahouri Stream.

 Emissions monitoring results from the TCC were within consent defined specifications for the full duration of the monitoring period.

-The SPP were stack tested with the resulting analysis indicating compliance with consent defined criteria.
+The SPP are stack tested biennially and the latest testing was carried out during 2023.
+The resulting analysis indicated compliance with consent defined criteria.
 The six yearly emissions report, as required by the consents, was previously submitted during December 2020.
-An update to the progress on the initiatives that were in progress at that time was provided during the year under review.
-The next six yearly report is due in the 2026-2027 year.
+The next six yearly report is due in the 2026/27 year.
 No odours were noted or communicated during the monitoring period.

-For reference, in the 2022-2023 year, consent holders were found to achieve a high level of environmental performance and compliance for 878 (87%) of a total of 1007 consents monitored through the Taranaki tailored monitoring programmes, while for another 96 (10%) of the consents a good level of environmental performance and compliance was achieved.
-A further 27 (3%) of consents monitored required improvement in their performance, while the remaining one (<1%) achieved a rating of poor.
+For reference, in the 2023/24 year, consent holders were found to achieve a high level of environmental performance and compliance for 864 (89%) of a total of 967 consents monitored through the Taranaki tailored monitoring programmes, while for another 75 (8%) of the consents a good level of environmental performance and compliance was achieved.
+A further 26 (3%) of consents monitored required improvement in their performance, while the remaining two (<1%) achieved a rating of poor.